 Goal 5b - Protecting cultural resources

-Grant PUD staff, security contractors and area law enforcement are patrolling the shoreline of the Wanapum reservoir to monitor and protect cultural resource sites seven days a week.
+Grant PUD staff, security contractors and area law enforcement patrolled the shoreline of the Wanapum reservoir to monitor and protect cultural resource sites seven days a week.

 Goal 5c - Providing for fish passage

 Working with stakeholders and regulatory agencies, Grant PUD modified its fish ladders to allow fish to safely pass at Wanapum Dam during the low reservoir elevation.
-More than 790,000 Chinook salmon, sockeye and steelhead have been observed successfully using the modified fish ladders.
-Once the intermediate pool raise is complete in December, the fish ladders will resume normal operations.
+More than 790,000 Chinook salmon, sockeye and steelhead were observed successfully using the modified fish ladders.
+The fish ladders will resumed normal operations after the Intermediate Pool Raise in December 2014.

 Goal 5d - Facilitating safe public recreation

 Goal 5e - Addressing irrigation

-All of the 11 irrigators with surface-water withdrawals on the Wanapum reservoir have successfully acquired permits to modify their irrigation systems.
+All of the 11 irrigators with surface-water withdrawals on the Wanapum reservoir successfully acquired permits to modify their irrigation systems.

 Goal 6 - Wanapum Dam continues to operate